Bad Idea adds B-Sides to all of its upcoming titles

 Bad Idea is also reprinting its previous secret release, The Hero Trade by Kindt and Lapham, as a B-SIde to ENIAC #3.

 Both The Hero Trade and 'Save Now' are superhero stories - somewhat a surprise given Bad Idea's self-calibration as an atypical publisher.
-But according to Simmons, they've never been about avoiding superheroes (or any genre).
+But according to co-CEO/CCO Warren Simons, they've never been about avoiding superheroes (or any genre).

 Additional B-Sides are planned from Klaus Janson, Karl Bollers, Mae Catt, Melissa Flores, Alex Paknadel, Eliot Rahal, and more.